Enoch Powell: 1974–1979

 During the 1975 referendum on British membership of the EEC, Powell campaigned for a 'No' vote.
-Powell was one of the few prominent supporters of the 'No' camp, with Michael Foot, Tony Benn, Peter Shore, and Barbara Castle.
+Powell was one of the few prominent supporters of the 'No' camp, with Michael Foot, Tony Benn, Peter Shore and Barbara Castle.
 The electorate voted 'Yes' by a margin of more than two to one.

 On 23 March 1977, in a vote of confidence against the minority Labour government, Powell, along with a few other Ulster Unionists, abstained.
-The government won by 322 votes to 298, and remained in power for another two years.
+The government won by 322 votes to 298 and remained in power for another two years.

-Powell said that the only way to stop the Provisional IRA was for Northern Ireland to be an integral part of the United Kingdom, treated the same as any other of its constituent parts.
-He said the ambiguous nature of the province's status, with its own parliament and prime minister, gave hope to the PIRA that it could be detached from the rest of the UK:
+Powell said that the only way to stop the Provisional Irish Republican Army was for Northern Ireland to be an integral part of Britain, treated the same as any other of its constituent parts.
+He said the ambiguous nature of the region's status, with its own parliament and prime minister, gave hope to the IRA that it could be detached from the rest of Britain:

-Nonetheless, in the 1987 general election that he lost, Powell campaigned in Bangor for James Kilfedder, the devolutionist North Down Popular Unionist Party MP and against Robert McCartney, who was standing as a Real Unionist on a policy of integration and equal citizenship for Northern Ireland.
+Nonetheless, in the 1987 general election that he lost, Powell campaigned in Bangor for Jim Kilfedder, the devolutionist North Down Ulster Popular Unionist Party MP, and against Bob McCartney, who was standing as a Real Unionist on a policy of integration and equal citizenship for Northern Ireland.

-In Powell's later career as an Ulster Unionist MP he continued to criticise the United States and stated that the Americans were trying to persuade the British to surrender Northern Ireland into an all-Irish state because the condition for Irish membership of NATO, Powell said, was Northern Ireland.
-The Americans wanted to close the 'yawning gap' in NATO defence that was the southern Irish coast to northern Spain.
-Powell had a copy of a State Department Policy Statement from 15 August 1950, in which the American government said that the "agitation" caused by partition in Ireland "lessens the usefulness of Ireland in international organisations and complicates strategic planning for Europe".
+In Powell's later career as an Ulster Unionist MP, he continued to criticise the United States and stated that the Americans were trying to persuade the British to surrender Northern Ireland into an all-Ireland state because the condition for the Republic of Ireland's membership of NATO, Powell said, was Northern Ireland.
+The Americans wanted to close the 'yawning gap' in NATO defence that was the Republic of Ireland's coast to northern Spain.
+Powell had a copy of a US State Department Policy Statement from 15 August 1950, in which the American federal government said that the "agitation" caused by partition in Ireland "lessens the usefulness of Ireland in international organisations and complicates strategic planning for Europe".
 "It is desirable", the document continued, "that Ireland should be integrated into the defence planning of the North Atlantic area, for its strategic position and present lack of defensive capacity are matters of significance."

-Though he voted with the Conservatives in a vote of confidence that brought down the Labour government on 28 March, Powell did not welcome the victory of Margaret Thatcher in the May 1979 election.
-"Grim" was Powell's response when he was asked what he thought of Thatcher's victory because he believed she would renege like Heath did in 1972.
-During the election campaign, Thatcher, when questioned, again repeated her vow that there would be no position for Powell in her cabinet if the Conservatives won the forthcoming general election.
-In the days after the election, Powell wrote to Callaghan to commiserate on his defeat, pay tribute to his reign and to wish him well.
+Though he voted with the Conservatives in a vote of confidence that brought down the Labour government on 28 March, Powell did not welcome Thatcher's victory in the 1979 general election.
+"Grim" was Powell's response when he was asked what he thought of it, because he believed she would renege like Heath did in 1972.
+During the election campaign Thatcher, when questioned, again repeated her vow that there would be no position for Powell in her Cabinet if the Conservatives won.
+In the days following the election Powell wrote to James Callaghan to commiserate on his defeat, pay tribute to his premiership and to wish him well.